geo909/configurations-and-scripts/README.md

 I may have missed something so there may be the need for a little experimentation with this one.
 Also, uncomment the lines for `pyenv` when the time comes.
 You may have to run `zsh` on the terminal for the configuration to take effect.

+Also you need to install `lsb_core` (ubuntu) otherwise when sourcing `.zsh_aliases` there will be an annoying message "no lsb modules are available"

 ## etc

 ### .profile